deanishe/alfred-pwgen/README.md

 The default password length of 20 characters provides reasonably to very secure passwords, depending on the generator.

+#### Displayed strength ####

+By default, the strength of generated passwords is shown as a bar in the result subtitle.
+Each full block represents 32 bits of entropy, so 2 blocks represents a pretty secure password, 3 or more a very secure password.

+You can have the precise number of bits displayed instead by toggling the "Strength Bar" setting in the [Configuration](#configuration) (keyword `pwconf`).

 #### How can passwords of the same strength have different levels of security? ####

 Passwords of the same length (or even the self-same password) generated using different techniques have different strengths because the strength is determined by the permutations in the algorithm and the password length.